ttaubert/octoblog/source/_talks/keeping-secrets-with-javascript.markdown

 ---
 layout: post
-title: "Talk: Keeping secrets with JavaScript - An Introduction to the WebCrypto API"
+title: "Keeping secrets with JavaScript - An Introduction to the WebCrypto API"
-alias: /blog/2014/09/keeping-secrets-with-javascript
+alias: [/blog/2014/09/keeping-secrets-with-javascript, /blog/2014/10/keeping-secrets-with-javascript]
 date: 2014-10-29 17:00
 ---